 kidney or liver disease;

-a history of depression or suicidal thoughts or actions; or
+depression, suicidal thoughts or actions; or

 How should I take Lamictal?

 Taking too much Lamictal at the start of treatment may increase your risk of a severe life-threatening skin rash.
-Follow the directions on your prescription label.

-Store Lamictal at room temperature away from light and moisture.
+Store at room temperature away from light and moisture.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.